jjjj473/ggggg/README.md

 This will produce an executable named `gtkzip`.

+### Setup and loading

+When you start the application a short setup dialog lets you choose a default folder for extracted archives.
+After setup finishes a brief loading splash appears before the main window.

 ### System manager

 ArchZip now uses a lightweight system manager that runs all zip and pacman